Supervised Multimodal Bitransformers for Classifying Images and Text: Results

 \subsection{Hard Testsets}

 Table \ref{tab:hard} reports the results on the hard test sets.
-Recall that for MM-IMDB and FOOD101, we created two different versions: one where unimodal (Bow and Img) classifiers disagree the most from the ground truth; and one where they disagree the most from each other.
-We also report results on VSNLI$_{\emph{hard}}$ \cite{Gururangan:2018arxiv}.
+Recall that these were created by selecting examples where unimodal (Bert and Img) classifiers differed the most from the ground truth, meaning that these results provide insight into true multimodal performance.
+We also report results on VSNLI$_{\emph{hard}}$~\cite{Gururangan:2018arxiv}.

-We observe that MMBT outperforms the other methods here too, this time by an even larger margin.
-This intuitively should make sense, as the datasets are constructed specifically to make it so that unimodal classifiers individually have a hard time getting the answer right.
-The difference between ConcatBert and MMBT appears to be particularly prevalent in the ground truth hard test sets.
-Note that on V-SNLI$_{\emph{hard}}$, \cite{Vu:2018vsnli} report a score of $73.75$ for their best-performing architecture, compared to our $80.4$.
-It is also interesting to observe that on that hard test set, the image-only classifier already outperforms the text-only one, which is definitely not the case for the normal V-SNLI test set.
-We include example outputs from the different classifiers on MM-IMDB, as well as the ground truth, in Table~\ref{tab:hardexamples}.
+We observe a similar pattern to the main results, with MMBT outperforming the alternatives.
+Note that on V-SNLI$_{\emph{hard}}$, \newcite{Vu:2018vsnli} report a score of $73.75$ for their best-performing architecture, compared to our $80.4$.
+It is also interesting to observe that on that hard test set, the image-only classifier already outperforms the text-only one, which is definitely not the case for the normal (non-hard) V-SNLI test set.